aws-samples/searchable-encryption-dynamodb-howto/content/adding-employee-configuration.en.md

 #### What Happened?

-GSI1's RANGE Key is now ready to go.
+GSI1's Sort Key is now ready to go.

 ### Step 6: